Reading the fine print

 Companies staying private longer meant the exclusion of retail investors from much of the tech explosion.
 Watching unicorns develop just out of reach was not ideal, and it is likely the feeling of missing out on the last ‘next big thing’ that drives the impulse to make sure we get in early on the next one.

 Access and opportunity are good things.
 Having available funding for great ideas that can change the world is a good thing.

 But so far oversight hasn’t been optimal, and restatements, forecast reversals, and class action lawsuits are more frequent than one would like.
 Lack of oversight allows for embellishment, leaves room for errors, and attracts bad actors.

 Our algorithms ‘read’ corporate disclosures, evaluate risk, and pick out companies and disclosures of interest.
 We summarize weekly highlights in our (paid) Filings of Interest reports, and former SPACs have had the dubious honor of making frequent appearances.

 Here are some quick highlights from the Electric Vehicle SPAC class of 2020: Romeo Power (RMO)

 Romeo Power is a vehicle battery supplier that went public via SPAC in December 2020, and was named in a class action lawsuit in April 2021.
-On March 30, 2021 the Company announced a supply shortage, and reduced revenue projections for 2021 to $18-$40M from $140K.
+On March 30, 2021 the Company announced a supply shortage, and reduced revenue projections for 2021 from $18-$40M to $140K.
 In their 2020 annual report, the Company names Nikola Motor Company (currently under SEC and DOJ investigations) as a key customer, and one of only 16 existing customers.

 Immediately following the ‘SPAC merger’, the company spun-off $35M to a company controlled by a pre-SPAC investor of Romeo Power.